 Cork City Council have developed a new fun, outdoor activity for all the family.

 The aim of the orienteering route is to raise awareness and celebrate the architectural conservation areas of our city by getting the public involved in art competitions and orienteering.
 The chosen routes highlight wonderful architectural features that can be seen on shop fronts, houses, and civic buildings such as wrought iron railings, sash windows, intricate stone carvings, fanlights and many other features, some of which are hundreds of years old!
 By taking part, you can enjoy the historic urban landscape in a healthy and fun way.
+You can choose to explore one or both the routes that have been developed.

 How to Take Part in the Shandon Orienteering Route (Phase 1):